alfredphiri/simple-tab/README.md

 ## ⚡ License

-MIT – use it, remix it, just don’t sell it to your lecturer 😅
+MIT:  use it, remix it, just don’t sell it to your lecturer 😅